delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A3b_Announcements_of_Dec_22_2025/README.md

 3. We will be collecting all usernames and adding everyone to the repository in one go.

+Nothing for you to do right now, but here is a preview of the Action Items that will be involved for this class activity.

+You will need a GitHub username for this activity.
+So, please do sign up on GitHub and get a username ahead of the class activity.

 ### Action Items for the class activity:
 1. **Provide your GitHub username:** Drop it in the comments of this post.
 2. **Accept the Invitation:** Once we process the list, you will receive an email from GitHub.
 You **must** click the link in that email to accept the invitation and gain access.